isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Admission after PSLE.md

 and the results are usually out in mid/late December each year.</p>
 <h5><strong>Q1: What is the school’s cut-off PSLE?</strong></h5>
 <p>The cut-off PSLE score for admission into our school at Secondary One
-in 2025 is 10 (PG3) and 23 (PG2).</p>
+in 2026 is 13 (PG3) and 23 (PG2).</p>
 <h5><strong>Q2: What if I miss the cut-off score?</strong></h5>
 <p>We are unable to accept appeals from applicants whose PSLE score does
 not meet our cut-off score for the Secondary One Posting Exercise.
-If your PSLE score is same or better than our cut-off score and wishes to appeal to our school, you can submit an <strong><a href="https://form.gov.sg/655c61bdb6f4b70012408d6e" rel="noopener nofollow" target="_blank">Appeal Form</a> </strong>with photocopies of the relevant documents for consideration.
+If your PSLE score is same or better than our cut-off score and you wish to appeal to our school, you can submit an <strong><a href="https://form.gov.sg/655c61bdb6f4b70012408d6e" rel="noopener nofollow" target="_blank">Appeal Form</a> </strong>with photocopies of the relevant documents for consideration.
 The outcome of appeal will be made known to you as and when there is an available vacancy.</p>